CopticScriptorium/IACS2022/annis-tutorial.md

 ![entities](https://github.com/CopticScriptorium/NAPS2022/raw/main/entities.png)

 **:arrow_right:10.
 Try searching for [all animals in the AP](https://corpling.uis.georgetown.edu/annis/?id=3d7071de-024e-4077-972d-cb4157cbcc9d).
 (Query is entity="animal").

+Some other sample queries:
+  * entity ->head pos="ART" searches for entities headed by articles
+  * entity="place" _i_ lang="Greek" searches for places containing Greek loan words in their place names

 ## <a name="freq"></a>Word Frequencies
 ANNIS allows you to find word frequency lists for our corpora.